ldanilek/query-cookbook/DYNAMIC_QUERY.md

 }
 ```

 You can disable typechecking by `let query: any` or by using JavaScript instead of TypeScript.
 However, that's an unsatisfying answer.
-We *want* all of the guarantees Convex enforces, and we want intellisense to work as well.
+We *want* all of the guarantees Convex enforces.
+We want compile-time guarantees that each query uses a single index, and we want intellisense to work as well.

 ## Solution 2: build query in stages